Ultimate Guide to Resource Management

 2. Project priorities.
 A prioritized list of projects is required to ensure that resources are being allocated to the right projects.

 3. Current resource allocations.
 Which resources are currently working on which projects.

 4. Resource forecasts.
 Expected resource needs for projects in the pipeline.

 Portfolios by their very nature involve many competing projects and initiatives all seeking resource.

-Portfolio resource management allows us to treat resources as a strategic asset.
+And portfolio resource management helps by allowing us to treat resources as a strategic asset.

 Key to this is managing resources holistically as resources are often shared across projects.

 Portfolio resource management process

 An optimized process for portfolio resource management has many integrated and moving parts.

 A fair and objective way to prioritize projects is required.